jonotaegi/wordpress-health-endpoint/readme.txt

 = Development =

 This plugin is being developed on [GitHub](https://github.com/jonotaegi/wordpress-health-endpoint).
-Please use the Support tab for potential bugs, issues, or enhancement ideas.
+Please use the `Issues` tab for potential bugs, issues, or enhancement ideas.

 == Installation ==

 = Automatic installation =

-To do an automatic install of the Health Endpoint plugin, log in to your `WordPress dashboard`, navigate to the `Plugins` menu, and click `Add New.`
+1. Log in to your `WordPress dashboard`, navigate to the `Plugins` menu, and click `Add New.`

-In the search field type `Health Endpoint,` then click `Search Plugins.` Once you’ve found it, you can install it by clicking `Install Now,` and `WordPress` will take it from there.
+2. In the search field type `Health Endpoint,` then click `Search Plugins.`

+3. Once you’ve found it, you can install it by clicking `Install Now,` and `WordPress` will take it from there.

 = Manual installation =